stefanwichmann/lanscan/README.md

 # Features
 - [x] Automatic restriction to your link local network
-- [x] Automatic prioritisation of nearby IPs
+- [x] Automatic prioritization of nearby IPs
 - [x] Automatic scan on all network interfaces
 - [x] Automatic adaption to your network latency
 - [x] Full support for parallel scanning